BanaNae-Nae420/3308Group8RateMySeat/README.md

 ## Technology Stack Used for Project
-**Front End** : HTML, CSS, Bootstrap, Handlebars **Back End** : Node.js, Express.js, PostgreSQL
+**Front End** : HTML, CSS, Bootstrap, Handlebars

+**Back End** : Node.js, Express.js, PostgreSQL

 **External API's** : Ticket Master API

 **Testing Tools** : Mocha, Chai

-**Deployment Enviornment** : Render **Containerization** : Docker
+**Deployment Enviornment** : Render

+**Containerization** : Docker

 **Version Control** : Git with Github

 ## Prerequisites to Run Application
-This software needs to be installed if you intend to locally run the application Docker, git
+Ensure the following are installed on your machine:
+- Docker
+* Git

 ## Instructions on How to Run Application Locally
-Assuming you have docker and git properly installed, clone the repo to your local computer.
-An environmental file (.env) must be added with the following info
+1. Clone the repository to your local computer (assuming SSH):
+`git clone git@github.com:BanaNae-Nae420/3308Group8RateMySeat.git`

+2. Create a .env file in the root directory with the following variables:
 ```
 POSTGRES_USER=""
 POSTGRES_PASSWORD=""